rhel-labs/instruqt/rhel-services/06-patch-templates/assignment.md

 Do the following in `Details`.

-1) Give the template a name.
+1) Give the template a name (please make it unique).
 2) Click `Next`.

 ![template details](../assets/templatedetails.png)